AyushVachaspati/babbageai-vscode/README.md

-# babbageai-vscode README
+# artemusai-vscode README

-This is the README for your extension "babbageai-vscode".
+This is the README for your extension "artemusai-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features